This page shows the mechanics of the MultiFarm structures, and how to build them.

 Farm operations can be hasted with additional Gearboxes.

 You can supply and extract items from the Farm by using Farm Hatches that are connected to Pipe systems.

 Fertilizer is added from the west side, soil from the north, and seeds/saplings from the top.
 Items are extracted from the bottom.

 The Farm Hatch is clever enough to know which item goes where.
 If an item isn't appropriate for the farm's configuration, the Hatch will simply reject it.

 Any item that is harvested by the MultiFarm is automatically ejected by the Farm Hatches into inventories or Buildcraft Transport Pipes directly below them.
 Pipes can be used to extract from other sides.

-You can control which fields your farm works on by applying redstone signals to control blocks.
-You can either shut down the whole farm by applying a redstone signal from top or below or you can disable a specific side by applying a redstone signal on the matching side of the control block.1)
+You can control which fields your farm works on by applying Redstone signals to control blocks.
+You can either shut down the whole farm by applying a Redstone signal from the top or below or you can disable a specific side by applying a Redstone signal on the matching side of the control block.1)